 CONFIRMATION OF PARENTS/GUARDIANS

-Name of patient

-Place, date Signature of parents/guardians

 CONFIRMATION FROM THE ATTENDING PHYSICIAN

-I have discussed the registry CPS-R01 and the accompa and the declaration of consent with the custodians.
-A have explained to the parents/guardians that participat All questions were answered comprehensively.
-I

-Name of physician

-Place, date Signature of physician
+• • I have discussed the ADDRess project and the accompanying research including the patient information and the declaration of consent with the custodians.
+All questions were answ comprehensively.
+I have explained to the parents/guardians that participation is voluntary.
+Name of physician (in block capitals) Place, date Signature of attending physician